bob123456678/TrainControl/Readme.md

 ## Features

-* Easily control locomotives (mm2, mfx, dcc), signals, switches, and routes
+* Easily control locomotives (MM2, MFX, DCC), signals, switches, and routes
+* Download locomotive, layout, and route information from the CS2/CS3
+* Customize locomotive icons and function icons without needing to set them in the CS2/CS3
+* Powerful keyboard interface
     * Configure up to 8 different key mappings for up to 208 locomotives
+    * Convenient hotkeys for power off, emergency stop, and smooth deceleration
     * Simultaneous operation across multiple PCs
+* Track diagrams
-* View and interact with layout diagrams, with support for multiple windows
+    * View unlimited layout diagrams, with support for multiple windows
-* Convenient hotkeys for power off, emergency stop, and smooth deceleration
+    * Toggle signals, switches, lights, uncouplers, and routes
+    * View S88 feedback
+    * Full UI for editing track diagrams (Windows only)
+* Basic automation
     * Set up automatic and conditional routes triggered by S88 feedback modules
     * Automate bulk tasks such as turning off all functions
-* Download locomotive, layout, and route information from the CS2/CS3
     * Set function and speed presets for locomotives
-* View S88 feedback
+* Advanced automation
+    * [Graph model](src/examples/Readme.md) w/ JSON configuration for location tracking and fully autonomous train operation
+    * Semi-autonomously operate trains simply by clicking the destination station (when graph model is enabled)
+    * Full UI for editing autonomy graph models
+    * Customize autonomous operation by setting station priority, maximum train lengths, edge lengths, and maximum train idle time
 * Progammatic layout control via Java API (uses CAN protocol - [see documentation](src/examples/Readme.md))
-* (From v1.8.0) [Graph model](src/examples/Readme.md) w/ JSON configuration for dynamic layout modeling and fully autonomous train operation
-* (From v1.8.0) Semi-autonomously operate trains simply by clicking the destination station (when graph model is enabled)
-* (From v1.9.0) Full UI for editing autonomy graph models
-* (From v1.10.0) Customize autonomous operation by setting station priority, maximum train lengths, edge lengths, and maximum train idle time
-* (From v2.0.0) Full UI for editing track diagrams (Windows only)
-* (From v2.0.0) Customize locomotive icons and function icons without needing to set them in the CS2/CS3

 **Requirements:**

 * Requires a Marklin Central Station 2 or Central Station 3 connected to your network
 * Must connect to the same network as the CS2/CS3 (Wi-Fi or ethernet)
-* Important: CS2/CS3 CAN bus and broadcasting needs to be enabled in the settings
+* Important: CS2/CS3 CAN bus and broadcasting needs to be enabled in the settings (a warning will be shown after 15 seconds if this is not enabled)

 **Limitations:**